AnliYang/webpack.js.org/content/concepts/output.md

   - rouzbeh84
 ---

 Options affecting the output of the compilation. `output` options tell webpack how to write the compiled files to disk.
-Note, that while there can be multiple `entry` points, only one `output` configuration is specified.
+Note that while there can be multiple `entry` points, only one `output` configuration is specified.

 ## Usage